Meta Ads Age Compliance: Rules, Restrictions & Practical FAQ

 "Meta's 2026 policy cycle marks the transition from reactive enforcement (reviewing ads after complaints) to proactive enforcement (scanning every ad through AI classifiers before the first impression is served).
 The era of 'launch and see' is over." — AuditSocials

-Navigating compliance is only becoming more challenging.
-By the end of 2026, Meta aims to verify 90% of its ad revenue sources, with its MARS system reviewing the majority of ads in under 60 seconds.
-This system analyzes everything - text, visuals, audio, and landing pages.
-Relying solely on manual oversight just isn’t enough anymore.
+Age compliance doesn't get easier as you scale.
+By the end of 2026, Meta aims to verify 90% of its ad revenue sources, with its MARS system scanning every ad before the first impression is served.
+That system analyzes everything — text, visuals, audio, and landing pages.
+A single misconfigured age setting across dozens of campaigns in multiple markets is a disaster waiting to happen.

 FAQs